 So how do you find wellness without focusing on weight and find the sweet spot – not too extreme, and not feeling like you are giving up?
 Becoming more acquainted with the principles of Intuitive Eating is a great place to start.
 It is a process of unlearning and relearning new ways to care for yourself and listening to your body’s innate wisdom, instead of the external cues of dieting and focusing on weight.

-Here are some intentions/goals you could make that are in line with this idea of wellness, while not focused on weight.
+Intentions/goals you could make that are aligned with wellness, not weight

 - Throw out the scale – for many people I talk with the scale rules their emotions.
 Giving them an inkling of hope when it cooperates and creating a downward spiral of negative emotions when it doesn’t.
-If your are someone who is negatively impacted by the scale…stay off of it and if you can’t, get rid of it completely.
-It can seem strange in the beginning if it’s been a long time habit, but very freeing.
+If you are someone who is negatively impacted by the scale…stay off of it and if you can, get rid of it completely.
+It can seem strange in the beginning if it has been a long-time habit, but it can also be very freeing.
 That number doesn’t define your worth or well-being.

 - Find ways to move that make you happy and make you feel powerful and strong vs. moving to burn calories or because you are “supposed” to.
 Finding joy in movement is one of the best things you can do to help you incorporate it as a lasting habit.